-Avoid eating white bread, processed foods, refined sugar, and margarine while you have dry eyes
+Avoid eating white bread, processed foods, refined sugar, and margarine while you are experiencing dry eye symptoms.

 14. Clean Face Cloth

-For severe chronic dry eyes, these home remedies may not be sufficient; that is why you need TheraLife® Eye.
+For severe chronic dry eye symptoms, these home remedies may not be sufficient; that is why you need TheraLife® Eye.

 What You Need to Know